WorkCover payments after 130 weeks

 For example, you may come to an agreement with the insurance company to settle your weekly payments on the basis that you be paid three months of weekly payments.

-Keep in mind that if you do settle your matter for a limited period, then generally speaking this will resolve any entitlement that you have to weekly payments in the future.
-That is, your payments will end and you’ll no longer be entitled to any weekly payments moving forward.
+Keep in mind that if you do settle your matter for a limited period of weekly payments, then generally speaking this will resolve any entitlement that you have to weekly payments in the future.

 If your matter doesn’t resolve at conciliation then the next step in the process is to go to either the medical panel or court.